 The Heidenheim supporters were briefly celebrating when Maximilian Breunig headed past Jorgensen and into the back of the net, but the flag went up for offside immediately and our one-goal lead remained intact going into the final 10 minutes.

 Instead, it was the Blues supporters who ended the game singing, after Mudryk made the result safe late on with a stunning strike.
-Heidenheim probably didn't feel much danger as the ball rolled across the edge of the penalty area, but our winger met it perfectly to smash an unstoppable strike into the top corner.
+Heidenheim probably didn't feel much danger as the ball was cut back towards the edge of the penalty area by Sancho, but our Ukrainian winger met it perfectly to whip an unstoppable strike into the top corner.

 From there the result was no longer in doubt, despite another Heidenheim goal being ruled out for offside and Casadei being sent off for a second yellow card in the last minute of added time, meaning it is Chelsea who now have four wins from as many games in this stage of the Conference League.